Pranjal2041/COL106AssignmentEvaluator/README.md

 * Now default is set to Assignment 3.
 * New Test Cases which are smaller for faster inference.
 To test larger test file run `java DriverXtreme --large`.
-* Show the command run where first difference in output files is found, for faster debugging.
+* Show the command executed after which first difference in output files is found, for faster debugging.

 ### How To Use